Practice & Education

 My hunt for "something" and the desire to discover what this transcendent sensation was about created an intersection and right in the middle of it was Vedic Meditation.

 I learned Vedic Meditation in the summer of 2013 and was drawn in by its simplicity, portability, and the fact that it was backed up by the Veda: 5000 years of wisdom from India uniting the laws of nature and human consciousness.
-This virtually effortless technique was such a game changer that only a year and a half after learning it, I became compelled to teach it in hopes that more people could feel as stable, confident, and joyful as I do.
+This virtually effortless technique was such a game changer that two and a half years after learning it, I became compelled to teach it in hopes that more people could feel as stable, confident, and joyful as I do.